Glynk/Milo-iOS-SDK/README.md

 **gender** - Optional field.
 Either 'male' or 'female' can be passed to identify the users' gender.
 **dateOfBirth** - Optional field.
 This is a string field with the date format dd-mm-yyyy

-### 3. Hooking the Milo SDK with icon on the Your app
+### 3. Hooking the Milo SDK with icon on the your app

 On the controller where you'd like to open the Milo screen